wowgr8/HairSalon/README.md

 ## Setup for appsettings.json
 1. In the terminal, cd into the file HairSalon
-2. Create a new file by entering `touch appsettings.json`  in the terminal
+2. Create a new file by entering `touch appsettings.json`  in the root directory
 3. Enter the following code below.
 Be sure to replace [Password] with the password for MySql workbench that you have set up.
 Do the same for [userid], the uid is the user id you've set up in MySql workbench.
-4.
 ```
 {
   "ConnectionStrings": {